lcox74/uqcsbot-discord/uqcsbot/snailrace/README.md

         pulled at the end of the raffle, you will win the prize (which is a high ranking snail).

+- `buy`:
+        So you need a new snail?
+You can buy a snail for `100g` this will be a completely random snail generated and added to your bag.

+- `sell`:
+        Has your snail failed you?
+Are you sick of it's bullshit and no one wants it?
+Then you can sell it for `75g` because depreciation stings.

 ### Trading

 Compared to the other groups, the *trading* command group will most likely be